fireundubh/playwithfire/kingdomcome/mods/more-perks.md

 1. Download the file.
 2. Navigate to wherever you installed Kingdom Come: Deliverance.
-3. Create a Mods folder in the game's root path.
-It should be at the same level as Data, Engine, Localization, etc.
+3. Create a `Mods` folder in the game's root path.
+It should be at the same level as the `Data`, `Engine`, and `Localization` folders.
-4. Extract the contents of the ZIP file into your Mods folder.
+4. Extract the contents of the ZIP file into your Mods folder (e.g., `KingdomComeDeliverance\Mods\More Perks`.)
 5. Play the game.

 ## Stat Perks